-If your other half is a stay-at-home parent, working part-time or out of work, find out how adding to their super could benefit you both financially.
+If your partner is a low-income earner, working part-time, or currently unemployed, adding to their super could benefit you both financially.

-If your spouse (husband, wife, de facto or same-sex partner) is a low-income earner or not working at the moment, chances are they’re accumulating little or no super at all to fund their retirement.
-The good news is, if you’d like to help them by putting money into their super, you might be eligible for a tax offset, while potentially creating additional future planning opportunities for both of you.
+If you’d like to help them by putting money into their super, you might be eligible for a tax offset, while potentially creating additional opportunities for both of you.

-If you want to know more, we explain how the spouse contributions tax offset works, in addition to what contributions splitting is (and how it differs).
+Below we explain how the spouse contributions tax offset works, in addition to what contributions splitting is and how the two differ.

 The spouse contributions tax offset

 Are you eligible?

 To be entitled to the spouse contributions tax offset: